fletchermoore/fps-inspector/README.md

         win.loadFile('public/index.html');
     }

-add env to vscode task
-terminal -> configure tasks (npm: start) add this:
+add env to vscode task  or launch or some other way terminal -> configure tasks (npm: start) add this:
 			"options": {